An analogue of non-interacting quantum field theory in Riemannian signature: QFT background

-At this point the formalisms diverge for physical bosonic and fermionic theories, illustrated by the Klein-Gordon and Dirac cases.
-For the Klein-Gordon equation, $-i(G_A-G_R)$ defines a Hermitian form, while for the Dirac equation it is anti-Hermitian.
-This reflects the fact that the spaces of real solutions to these equations have a natural symplectic (Klein-Gordon) or Euclidean (Dirac) structure.
-The following discussion is based on the Klein-Gordon case, since our model will have the same algebraic structure.
-Thus, we assume that the sesquilinear form $D$ corresponding to $-i(G_A-G_R)$ is Hermitian; it necessarily vanishes on $PC_c^{\infty}(M)$, and we take it to define a CCR algebra.
+At this point the formalisms diverge for physical bosonic and fermionic theories, illustrated by the Klein--Gordon and Dirac cases.
+For the Klein--Gordon equation, $i(G_{\mathrm{R}}-G_{\mathrm{A}})$ defines a Hermitian form, while for the Dirac equation it is anti-Hermitian.
+This reflects the fact that the spaces of solutions to these equations have a natural symplectic (Klein--Gordon) or Euclidean (Dirac) structure.
+The following discussion is based on the Klein--Gordon case, since our model will have the same algebraic structure.
+Thus, we assume that the sesquilinear form $D$ corresponding to $i(G_{\mathrm{R}}-G_{\mathrm{A}})$ is Hermitian; it necessarily vanishes on $PC_{\mathrm{c}}^{\infty}(M)$, and we take it to define a CCR algebra.

 Consider again a pair of continuous two-point functions with kernels $K_1,K_2$ and associated operators $\Lambda_1,\Lambda_2$.
-We have $K_1-K_2=-i(K_A-K_R)$ by definition, so the support properties of $G_R$ and $G_A$ imply the following identities for any valid choice of time function $t$:
+We have $K_1-K_2=i(K_{\mathrm{R}}-K_{\mathrm{A}})$ by definition, so the support properties of $G_{\mathrm{R}}$ and $G_{\mathrm{A}}$ imply the following identities for any valid choice of time function $t$:

 One often needs time-ordered two-point functions, whose Schwartz kernels are defined by